4meepo/tagalign/README.md

 # Golang Tag Align Linter

 This linter is used to align golang struct's tags.
+It is built for integrating with [golangci-lint](https://golangci-lint.run/usage/quick-start/).

 For example: